Hematology

 Leukemia types

 At Cornell University, we generally distinguish three different main types of leukemia: Acute leukemia, chronic leukemia and lymphoma with a leukemic phase.
 We use a combination of clinical signs, hematologic findings and immunophenotyping/cytochemical results for distinguishing between the types of leukemia (see algorithm).
 We have also provided this information in an introductory instructional video.
-Acute
+We

 Leukemia types Read More »